torch2424/aaronTheDevLinks/index.md

 * Lakka
 * Recalbox
 * Retropie
+*
+# Great Dev Youtube Videos
+[Totally Tooling Tips](https://www.youtube.com/playlist?list=PLOU2XLYxmsILKwwASNS0xgfcmakbK_8JZ) - Awesome Tips to speed up development.
+[Learn Go In One Video](https://www.youtube.com/watch?v=CF9S4QZuV30) - Watched this while working at Amazon, literally, you will have a good base in go after watching this one hour video.

 # Other Fun Things to do
 * http://mailinator.blogspot.com/2008/01/your-own-private-mailinator.html
 * https://itch.io/
 * http://talkobamato.me/
 * https://www.youtube.com/watch?v=8AGXnd6fKwI

+Want to see more awesome lists like this?
+Theres actually a similar thing to this called [sindresorhus/awesome](https://github.com/sindresorhus/awesome).
+Actually some of these links were found from awesome lists!